konecnyna/slack-cat/README.md

 Will summon a google image matching test keyword.

+If you want to test an endpoint module you can pass `--with-server` to spin up the express debug server.

 # Enivorments

 `NODE_ENV="production" node index.js` will start the app in production mode which will use `db.sqlite`.
 Otherwise it will use `db-dev.sqlite`.
 This is useful in tests as not to corrupt production data.